mcscope/Pigler/README.md

 # Pigler - Where Pigs and Humans meet!

-* Are you looking for pink, local pigs to meet?
-Look no further!
+Are you looking for pink, local pigs to meet?

+Meet REAL pigs from local farms!

+   These pigs are just sqealing to meet you!

 It's like a farm, but better!

 Get it for free on Iphone, Android and your Browser.

 # What do you need?